sanketjo96/tech-studies/README.md

             - **Parallel query**
             - **Serverless** - No need to configure machine, it will managed automatically by aws
             - Suppprts 15 read replicas
+         - Dynamo DB
+            - NOSql DB
+            - Useful for application which needs scalablity
+            - Serverless no need to select server confs
+            - RCU and WCU calculations can be done while creation and assigne them as needed
+               - RCU - read capacity unit
+               - WCU - read capacity unit
+            - Indexing
+               - Local secondary index
+                  - Can be created only at creation of table
+                  - Allows you to define only one sort key
+                  - RCU and WCU will be shared with index
+               - Global secondary index
+                  - Can be created while creating or even after creation
+                  - Basically its a new table in memory to boost perf of your query
+                  - Allows to add new partition key and sort key
+                  - You can assign RCU and WCU values
+            - Global table
+               - With global table you basically can create replica
+               - It happens with help of DynamoDB stream, so anything you add anything to table gets replicated to replica
+               -

 #### Insights
 - [What is OPS and Throughputs ? ](https://www.youtube.com/watch?v=YD_Lg2lzTYI)